aimee-mcneil-melville/ToDo-Full-Stack/packages/kata-types-modules/README.md

 ### 2. Create and export the missing functions

-- [ ] Write the expected functions in `types.js` and export them
+- [ ] Write the `getBoolean`, `getString`, `getNumber`, `getNull`, `getObject`, and `getFunction` functions in `types.js` and export them to get their respective tests passing
   <details style="padding-left: 2em">
     <summary>More about writing and exporting</summary>

-    In order for the tests in to test the functions, we need to **export** each function the tests are expecting.
+    In order for the tests to test the functions, we need to **export** each function the tests are expecting.
 This is often done by exporting an object that contains the functions as properties.
 This is an example:

     ```js
     // example.js